Probabilistic Symmetry for Multi-Agent Dynamics: Background

 \section{Background}

 We give a short background on symmetry and equivariance and their probabilistic extension. \paragraph{Symmetry and Equivariance.} A \emph{symmetry group} $G$ is a set together with a composition operation $\circ \colon G \times G \to G$ which is associative and has an identity and inverses.
+The group $G$ can transform a vector space $V$ by specifying a \emph{representation} which is a mapping $\rho \colon G \to \mathrm{GL}_n(V)$ sending each element of the group $G$ to an invertible $n \times n$ matrix such that $\rho(g_1 \circ g_2) = \rho(g_1) \rho(g_2)$.